 How can advertising help me sell more books?

 We all know what advertising is: paying a fee to have your product placed in front of potential customers.
 But how can ads help new authors find readers?
 And once an author is established, how can ads help grow a reading audience over time?
 How ads work — and how you can work them — is a complicated business.
-There are many advertising platforms and very few can actually provide good results.
+There are many advertising platforms and few can actually provide good results.
 It’s too easy to be lured into bad “advertising opportunities” and make the wrong decisions — which is why we recommend hiring a book marketer to help you find your way.
 But where can you find a professional book marketer specializing in digital advertising, and with the right experience in your genre?